-Soft sourdough banana bread with chunks of spicy candied ginger.
+An easy, soft sourdough banana bread.
 Bake them as mini loaves, or as one large loaf.

 If you're not a candied ginger fan, you can simply omit it from this recipe and just make it a classic sourdough banana bread!